If you are preparing to do a major paint job around the home, one thing you may be considering is how to carry around the heavy paint itself.

 Plus, who manufactures the paint and what other materials they include is also a factor.

-Most enamel paints used on vehicles will weigh around eleven pounds per gallon.
+Most enamel paints used on vehicles will weigh around eleven to thirteen pounds per gallon.
 This may vary depending on the color and brand.

 However, the paint will lose a lot of weight as it dries, which is why it is often used on boats, airplanes, or racing vehicles.

-Oil-based paints are the oldest of paints on the market, dating back centuries.
+Oil-based paints are the oldest paints on the market, dating back centuries.

 Either based on linseed oil or synthetic alkyd, oil-based paints offer a wide variety of applications.